What to Know About Maternal Vaccination

 Importance of Well-Baby Visits

-During these visits, one’s healthcare provider may:
+During these visits, your healthcare provider may:

 Vaccination is an important part of protecting the mother and baby’s health.

 Not sure whether you’re due for a vaccine?
-Talk to your health care provider or pharmacist and check out our Vaccine Locator to help find a vaccination location near you.
+Talk to your healthcare provider or pharmacist and check out our Vaccine Locator to help find a vaccination location near you.